 IC Imagine and the Buncombe County Public Library are partnering to support students’ ongoing education.
 We share the belief that a love of books and learning is a strong foundation for student success and we are working together to provide every IC Imagine student access to books and resources found at their public library.

-Beginning May 1st, 2021, all IC Imagine students will be able to use their Student ID number to access and borrow public library books and resources.
+All IC Imagine students are be able to use their Student ID number to access and borrow public library books and resources.
 This initiative is called StudentAccess.

 Question: How will a student use their student ID account?

 Answer: Students will use their school ID number and PIN to borrow books or access the library’s services like e-books and online research.
 The default PIN is the last 4 digits of the student ID number.